-The Summit offers continuing education credits for physicians, nurses, cancer registry professionals, and oftentimes credits for social work and certified health education specialists.
-CME/CE credit information will be updated once the agenda is finalized.
+The Summit offers continuing education credits for physicians, nurses, cancer registry professionals, and oftentimes credits for other specialty areas.
+Click the CME/CE tab for updated credit information.

-This conference is supported, in part, by exhibits in accordance with the ACCME Standards for Commercial Support:
+This conference is supported, in part, by exhibits in accordance with the ACCME standards for Commerical Support:

 Nevada Oncology Society

 State of Nevada

 Exhibitor Bingo Sponsor - Who doesn't like to sponsor games?

 Breakfast & Break Sponsor - Make everyone happy first thing in the morning!

 Center for Hope at Huntsman Cancer Institute

 Funding for this conference was made possible (in part) by the Centers for Disease Control and Prevention through a grant by the Nevada Division of Public and Behavioral Health Nevada Central Cancer Registry, number 5NU58DP006306-02.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services, nor does the mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.